kingmoc/create-receipt-webhook-slack-notification-cjs-react/README.md

 const [customerReceipt, setCustomerReceipt] = useState(receipt)
 ```

-One intialized, you can now use the state object to render whichever customer data you choose.
+Once initialized, you can now use the state object to render whichever customer data you choose.
 Again this portion is completely up to you, but here's an example of some of the data one can show:

 <p align="center">
   <img src="src/img/Guide-4/confirm-pg-zoomed.JPG">